tlowande/stuvv-api/README.md

 # Stuvv (back-end repo)

-This repo serves as the server API for [this project](https://github.com/TYLER-JM/stuvv-react-frontend).
+This repo serves as the server API for the project [Stuvv](https://github.com/tlowande/stuvv-api), a marketplace that allows users to rent their personal-seasonal belongings and make extra cash out of it by facilitating their communication.

+This server and database have been deployed at Heroku.

+This project was bootstrapped with the `rails new` command in the command line.
+As such, the following gems come pre-installed:

+- puma
+- bootsnap
+- tzinfo-data

 #### Requirements